xeolabs/xeolabs.github.com/index.md

 <br><br>
 As an open source developer, I build on the generosity of a community of passionate graphics geeks.
 Often, I'll adapt our experiments and tools to the needs of my clients, resulting in greater efficiency and certainty of delivery.
-And, when more help is needed on a project, I can bring in experienced engineers with whom I've collaborated with in the past on various open source projects.
+And, when more help is needed on a project, I can bring in experienced engineers who I've collaborated with in the past on various open source projects.
 <br><br>
 **Got a project you'd like to discuss?** Fire me an email via the secret address below!
 Please note that, after the first couple of meetings, we'll need to formalize things before moving forward.